 Heat the ends up and push them into the hole in the MDF.

 Cut a slot in the MDF to release the finished belt.

-Any molten residue can be trimmed or sanded off
+Any MDF residue can be wiped or sanded off

 The key to the success is heat and speed.
 Make sure the ends of the